 On this page

-A larger, re-oriented New Zealand Aid Programme
+A re-oriented New Zealand International Development Cooperation programme

 New Zealand’s policy for International Cooperation for Effective Sustainable Development was approved by Cabinet on 25 November 2019.
 This policy confirms our primary focus on the Pacific region, in line with the Pacific Reset.
 It reflects a shift in how our government works in the region that includes deeper collaboration with Pacific partner countries and more ambition for our Pacific engagement.
 It also affirms four development principles to guide our development work: effectiveness, inclusiveness, resilience and sustainability.
 They replace our earlier policies on development quality, including the Cross-Cutting Issues Policy and Activity Quality Policy.

-The purpose of New Zealand’s aid is to develop shared prosperity and stability in the Pacific and beyond, drawing on the best of New Zealand’s knowledge and skills.
+The purpose of New Zealand’s IDC is to develop shared prosperity and stability in the Pacific and beyond, drawing on the best of New Zealand’s knowledge and skills.
 We support sustainable development in developing countries to reduce poverty and contribute to a more secure, equitable and prosperous world.
-We follow the principles of understanding, friendship, mutual benefit and collective ambition in how we design and deliver our aid programme.
+We follow the principles of understanding, friendship, mutual benefit and collective ambition in how we design and deliver our IDC programme.

 Where we work: Pacific focus, global reach